Skip to content

 various development pathways and associated outcomes of climate adaptations

 The IPCC report calls for “deep, rapid, and sustained” reductions of global greenhouse gas emissions to secure a livable, sustainable future for all in the nick of time.
-The good news is that existing measures, plans, and technologies are already reducing emissions by several billion tons, according to the report.
+The good news is that existing measures, plans, and technologies are already reducing emissions by several billion tons.

 “Feasible, effective, and low-cost options for mitigation and adaptation are already available,” the report states.
 Significant upscaling and broadening of these options – with adjustments depending on local contexts – would enable rapid and extensive systemic transitions across all sectors.
 This way, halving global emissions by 2030 would be possible.